bytescale/bytescale-upload-widget-react/README.md

 ## Where are my files stored?

-Uploader uses [Upload.io](https://upload.io) as a storage and file hosting backend.
+Uploader uses [Upload.io](https://upload.io) as a file storage & file hosting backend.

 Upload.io benefits developers with: